blakehourigan/Photologic-Experiment-Rig/README.md

 ### Assembly Instructions / Requirements for a Functioning Rig
 1. **Rig Controller Code**

+   **Documentation for the Rig Controller Code can be found [at this link.](https://blakehourigan.github.io/Photologic-Experiment-Rig/)**
     #### Prerequisites / Dependencies
     To use this program with the Arduino board controlling the rig peripherals (motors, optical sensors, etc) on a Windows machine, you **must** have the Arduino IDE installed.
 Failing to meet this dependency will result in the Arduino boards failure to connect to the controlling computer.